-Positive results from limited animal trials and other early development work we have conducted or early clinical experience with the test articles or with similar devices should not be relied upon as evidence that later-stage or large-scale clinical trials will succeed.
-We will be required to demonstrate with substantial evidence through well-controlled clinical trials that our future Class III products are safe and effective for their intended uses.
+Positive results from limited in vivo and ex vivo animal trials we have conducted or early clinical experience with the test articles or with similar devices should not be relied upon as evidence that later-stage or large-scale clinical trials will succeed.
+We will be required to demonstrate with substantial evidence through well-controlled clinical trials that our Class III products are safe and effective for their intended uses.
 Generally, clinical data is not required to support a 510(k) application, but if applicable for our Class II products, we may require clinical data to demonstrate that the devices are substantially equivalent in terms of safety and effectiveness to devices that are already marketed under Section 510(k).
-We have participated in discussions with the FDA regarding the appropriate regulatory pathway for our products, primarily for the SurgiBot System.
-While clinical trial data for Class II devices are generally not required, we have received information from the FDA that clinical trial data may be required for the SurgiBot System to enable market clearance.
-Such requirements could be expensive and could delay the clearance of the SurgiBot System.